-- The crayon or tools may be held across all fingers, with the palm facing down.
-The Digital Pronate grasp movement mainly occurs at the elbow, the forearm and hand move as a unit
+- Crayon or tools may be held across all fingers, with the palm facing down.
+Digital Pronate

+grasp (pictured right) movement mainly occurs at the elbow, the forearm and hand

+move as a unit.

 - Imitates drawing a circle

 - Copies a horizontal line

 - Copies a vertical line

-- · Draws two or more strokes when attempting to copy a cross
+- Draws 2 or more strokes when attempting to copy a cross